aws-robotics/cloudwatchlogs-ros1/README.md

 - `logs:CreateLogStream`
 - `logs:CreateLogGroup`

-TODO

-Ensure your region is set.

-If desired to test credentials intall the aws cli: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html

-Test your credentials / setup with the following: aws cloudwatch put-metric-data --namespace "Test Metrics" --metric-data file://metric.json --debug

-where metric.json is

-[
-  {
-    "MetricName": "New Posts",
-    "Timestamp": "Thursday, June 6, 2019 10:28:20 AM",
-    "Value": 8.50,
-    "Unit": "Count"
-  }
-]

-Note: replace the date with the current date.

 ### Binaries
 On Ubuntu you can install the latest version of this package using the following command